RyanCCollins/ios-interview/iOS Dry Interview.md

 ### __Question 5__
 The approach suggested in Question #5 does not make sense to me and I will explain why.
 I will also suggest an alternative approach.

-NSUserDefaults is not a smart solution for saving data within an application because it is computationally slow and there are far better solutions for persisting data on the iOS mobile platform.
+NSUserDefaults is not a smart solution for persisting any data other than settings for many reasons and there are far better solutions for persisting data on the iOS mobile platform.

-The alternative that I would suggest would be to refactor the code to use Core Data and also to follow the *Model View Controller* paradigm.
-Why not create a seperate NSManagedObject model class for the *Actor*?
-The class could be accessed through the the `fetchedResultsController` from within any ViewController and we could save data using the `managedObjectContext` singleton of the `CoreDataStackManager`.
+The alternative that I would suggest would be to refactor the code to use CoreData and also to follow the *Model View Controller* paradigm.
+Why not create a separate NSManagedObject model class for the *Actor*?
+The class could be accessed through the `fetchedResultsController` from within any ViewController and we could save data using the `managedObjectContext` singleton of the `CoreDataStackManager`.

-Below is a bit of psuedocode showing how the singleton class would be structured.
+Below is a bit of pseudo-code showing how the model class would be structured.

 ```
 // Our NSManagedObject Actor Class